Judge blocks Arkansas law requiring parental OK for minors to create social media accounts

 NetChoice argued the requirement violated the constitutional rights of users and arbitrarily singled out types of speech that would be restricted.

-Republican Attorney General Tim Griffin said he was disappointed with Brooks' decision.

-“But I will continue to vigorously defend the law and protect our children, an important interest recognized in the federal judge’s order today," Griffin said in a statement.

 Arkansas’ restrictions would have only applied to social media platforms that generate more than $100 million in annual revenue.
-It also wouldn’t have applied to certain platforms, including LinkedIn, Google and YouTube.
+It also wouldn’t apply to certain platforms, including LinkedIn, Google and YouTube.

 Social media companies have faced increasing scrutiny over their platforms’ effect on teen mental health, one of the concerns Sanders cited as she pushed for the legislation.